Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 Today this is only Microsoft FTEs, but everyone is welcome to contribute.
 The module just **MUST** be owned by a Microsoft FTE (today) so we can enforce and provide the long-term support required by this initiative.

+#### ID: SNFR20 - Category: Contribution/Support - GitHub Teams Only

+All GitHub repositories that AVM module are published from and hosted withing **MUST** only assign GitHub repository permissions to GitHub teams only.

+They **MUST NOT** assign any GitHub repository permissions to individual users.

 #### ID: SNFR9 - Category: Contribution/Support - AVM & PG Teams GitHub Repo Permissions

 A module **MUST** make the following GitHub Teams in the Azure GitHub organization admins on its GitHub repo: